syncfusion-content/winui-docs/winui/Chart/FastChart/Fast-BitmapSeries.md

 ![FastStepLineBitmap chart type in WinUI](FastChart_images/faststeplinebitmap_chart.png)

-The anti aliasing mode can be enabled using [`EnableAntiAliasing`]() property of FastStepLineBitmapSeries as in below code snippet:
+The anti aliasing mode can be enabled using the [`EnableAntiAliasing`]() property of FastStepLineBitmapSeries as shown in the following code sample.

 {% tabs %}